Homemade GPS tracker on Arduino. The best GPS trackers for cars (beacons)

 if (currStr.startsWith("+CMT")) (

-// if the current line starts with "+CMT", then the next message
+// if the current line begins with “+CMT”, then the next message

 isStringMessage = true;